-5.3 TRIS Registers
+6.2 TRIS Registers

-The Output Driver Control register is loaded with the contents of the W register by executing the TRIS f instruction.
-A '1' from a TRIS register bit puts the corresponding output driver in a High-Impedance mode.
+The Output Driver Control registers are loaded with the contents of the W Register by executing the TRIS f instruction.
+A '1' from a TRISGPIO Register bit puts the corresponding output driver in a high-impedance (Input) mode.
 A '0' puts the contents of the output data latch on the selected pins, enabling the output buffer.
-The exceptions are RB3/GP3, which is input only and the TOCKI pin, which may be controlled by the OPTION register.
-See Register 4-3 and Register 4-4.